 The most experience, the best care

-We treat patients with both acute and chronic breathing problems in the Children’s Hospitals and Clinics of Minnesota pulmonology and respiratory medicine program.
+We treat patients with both acute and chronic breathing problems in the Children’s Minnesota pulmonology and respiratory medicine program.
 Our asthma clinic is the largest pediatric asthma center in the state.
 Our Cystic Fibrosis Center – where kids with CF, a pulmonary related condition are seen, is in the top tier of cystic fibrosis centers in the Midwest.
 We’ve even been accredited by the Cystic Fibrosis Foundation as a Translational and Therapeutics Development Center.
 That means we are able to offer leading-edge clinical trial drugs to patients.

 We believe that continuity of care means excellent care.
 That’s why we assign every patient a dedicated primary pulmonary clinician.
 This doctor or nurse practitioner is responsible for a child’s care from the moment they step in our doors through their follow-up care.
 The highly trained team also supports other specialists when they need expertise in breathing issues.

 Many lung and respiratory conditions are chronic problems.
 That’s why we’re experts in not only diagnosis and treatment, but also management.

 We’re much more than doctors of the lungs.
 Pulmonologists deal with any condition that affects breathing, from neurological disorders to spine disorders.
 If it’s keeping a child from breathing well, we’re there to help.
 A few of the conditions we treat include: